Newborn babies sleep for 14-16 hrs a day during the first two months. They can not differentiate between day and night.

 Sometimes no matter what you try, your little bundle of happiness will always manage to surprise you.
 So don't worry and don't overthink about it.
 Many moms spend hours googling about how to make baby sleep longer and so on.
 It's ok!
 Relax and give your child some space to show what she is capable of.

-If any of these tricks work for you, don't forget to share with us in comments below.
+If any of these tricks work for you, don't forget to share with us in the comments below.